Seshanthrakesh/Task9/README.md

 # Task9
-This repository is going to contain all the topics related to daily activites
+Answer for question asked in zen portal is present inside the basics file